Lessons In Pain.

 I know that’s a lot to take in, so the main points are:

-• pain can appear or build depending on the flux of the noxious stimulus; and
+- Pain can appear or build depending on the flux of the noxious stimulus, and

-It Isn’t Just A Physical Phenomenon.
+It Isn’t Just A Physical Phenomenon

 In 2015, after a bad break-up and a life-altering decision to move to Austin, TX, I ended up in the emergency room with acute pain in my abdominal area.
-Back then, I was 27 years old and pretty darn healthy, but the doctor’s diagnosed me with visceral hypersensitivity, which sounded scary.
+Back then, I was 27 years old and pretty darn healthy, but the doctors diagnosed me with visceral hypersensitivity, which sounded scary.
 I thought I was dying.
 It turns out I had visceral pain (i.e., organ discomfort) caused by…stress.
 In other words, I was so anxious that I manifested a severe achiness in my gut.

 Nothing was physically wrong, and there was no prescribed treatment plan; they released me from the ER, and I went home to relax.
 Visceral hypersensitivity is more common than you think, especially for anxiety-prone or depressed individuals.
-(2)

 Pain is often associated with physical trauma, but that doesn’t tell the whole story.

-The biopsychosocial model is the gold standard for pain management because it looks at the whole person rather than just the area causing discomfort.
+The biopsychosocial model is the gold standard for pain management because it considers the whole person, rather than just the area causing discomfort.
+So, for instance, if someone were to experience chronic back pain, we wouldn’t simply assess their tissues for damage.
+Instead, we’d look at:

-• biological factors (e.g., hormones, genetics, health status),
+- Biological factors (e.g., hormones, genetics, health status).

-• psychological factors (e.g., mood, coping mechanisms), and
+- Psychological factors (e.g., mood, coping mechanisms).

 Why Does It Happen?

-• withdraw from the stimulus causing discomfort.
+- Withdraw from the stimulus causing discomfort.

-• protect painful areas while they heal.
+- Protect painful areas while they heal.

-• learn from and hopefully avoid further painful situations from arising again.
+- Learn from and hopefully avoid further painful situations from arising again.

 Think back to when you were a kid, sitting in your kitchen with your parents as they were cooking dinner.
 Your mom or dad told you not to get too close to the stove because it was dangerous.
-But, you were five years old and had the best learning tool on earth at your disposal: curiosity.
+But you were five years old and had the best learning tool on earth at your disposal: curiosity.

 Now, as an adult, you know the repercussions of touching a hot pan, and you do your best to avoid similar situations as often as possible.
+And yet, when it comes to moving your body, you often disregard these learning tools altogether.
+This is where injuries in the gym or daily aches tend to pile up over the years.

-Restoring Awareness.
+Restoring Awareness

+Motive Training isn’t a clinic for pain management.
+We don’t do physical therapy, pain treatments, or massage therapy.
 What we do is show people how their bodies are supposed to move.
 And it’s this awareness of how our clients move (or can’t move) that really goes a long way to helping them fight aches, injuries, and discomfort.

 Your body has been giving you years of feedback that you’ve likely turned a blind eye to.
 And the reality is that everyone is busy and stressed, and we collectively don’t make the time for movement and body awareness.

-Part of understanding your pain is realizing that you probably caused it, intentionally or not, and that you’re the only one that is going to fix it.
+Part of understanding your pain is realizing that you probably caused it, intentionally or not, and that you’re the only one who is going to fix it.
 So, the aches you feel in your joints but push aside, or the injuries you’re dealing with in the gym that you hope will go away, are not going anywhere.

 Get your body in motion.
 Pay attention to what moves smoothly and what doesn’t.
 Feel for discomfort, muscle strains, aches, or pain.
 Be present.

-Learn to move with purpose today, and you’ll mitigate against aches and injuries like you never thought possible.
-We guarantee it.
+And if you still need help, we’re here to support you.
+Schedule with us, and you’ll mitigate against aches and injuries like you never thought possible.

-Written by:
+Written by

-Brian MurrayBrian Murray, FRA, FRSC
+Brian Murray, FRA, FRSC

 Founder of Motive Training

-We’ll teach you both how to move with purpose so you can lead a healthy, strong, and pain-free life.
+We’ll teach you how to move with purpose so you can lead a healthy, strong, and pain-free life.
 Our headquarters are in Austin, TX, but you can work with us online by signing up for KINSTRETCH Online or digging deep into one of our Motive Mobility Blueprints.